-Applicants will be notified by mail or e-mail of their acceptance and given information regarding registration.
+Applicants will be notified by e-mail of their acceptance and given information regarding registration.
+Hard copy letters are available at the request of the student.
 Prior to registration for courses, the student is expected to:

 - 1. Submit a TB (tuberculin) clearance within twelve (12) months prior to the first day of instruction, or TB clearance obtained on or after the age of sixteen (16), and proof of immunity to measles (rubeola), mumps, and rubella (MMR);Tdap (Tetanus-diphtheria-acellular pertussis); and Varicella (Chicken Pox), directly to the Med+Proctor.
 Note: Chest x-ray reports must be accompanied by proof of a positive skin test which includes the date placed, the date read, and induration.
-Proof of MMR immunity must be signed by a US licensed practitioner or stamped by a clinic. - 2.
-Students who are unable to determine placement using the alternative placement qualifiers will be required to take the Accuplacer placement test to determine appropriate course placement.
+Proof of MMR immunity must be signed by a US licensed practitioner or stamped by a clinic. - Students who are unable to determine placement using the alternative placement qualifiers will be required to take the Accuplacer placement test to determine appropriate course placement.
 There are three sections to the test: Reading, Writing, and Math.
 Students have the option of taking all three tests at once, or each test individually.
 Placement tests are administered in Hilo at the Hale Kea Testing and Advancement Center on the Manono Campus.
 Appointments in Hilo can be made by calling (808) 934-2540 or by e-mailing halekea@hawaii.edu.
 In West Hawai'i, placement tests are administered through the Library and Learning Center on Palamanui Campus.
 Appointments in West Hawai'i can be made by calling (808) 969-8830.
 A valid UH student identification number is required in order to schedule an appointment.
 Also, a valid UH student ID or government issued picture ID is required and must be presented on the test days.
-Accommodations for students with disabilities can be arranged with Disability Services (Hā'awi Kōkua Program), (808) 934-2825 [v/t] or e-mail: hawccds@hawaii.edu - 3.
-Attend a scheduled Student Orientation, Advising and Registration (S.O.A.R.) session.
-For details on time and place: in Hilo call (808) 934-2720, in West Hawai'i call (808) 969-8816.
+Accommodations for students with disabilities can be arranged with Disability Services, (808) 934-2825 [v/t] or e-mail: hawccds@hawaii.edu - 3.
+Attend a New Student Orientation and/or Advising session and Registration (S.O.A.R.) session.
+For details on time and place, call the Counseling Office in Hilo at (808) 934-2720, or the Office of Student Services in West Hawai'i at (808) 969-8816.